|Riding Level||Intermediate - Expert|

 Turn Initiation- The Reverb can turn well even though it has that spiny floaty jibby feel.
-If your in a steep critical situation it will always turn where you need it to go.
+If you’re in a steep critical situation it will always turn where you need it to go.

 Edge Hold: It’s sufficient when the edges are not de-tuned.
-It holds a rail fine on a turn but its nothing you want out on an icy day or on an icy pipe wall especially if you ride in the jib park alot.
-Even though this is a camber board we would of still liked to see the “quickrip” sidecut.
+It holds a rail fine on a turn but its nothing you want out on an icy day or on an icy pipe wall especially if you ride in the jib park a lot.
+Even though this is a camber board we would have still liked to see the “quickrip” sidecut.
 It’s always better to have extra edge hold.